• Skip to primary navigation

 This is an uncomfortable question because we aren’t used to thinking about money in those terms.
 But it’s one of my favorite questions to ask.

 The purpose of this question isn’t to think in terms of goals.
-It’s to go deeper than that, to get at the reason for why we have certain goals.
+It’s to go deeper than that, to get at the reason why we have certain goals.

 The first answers people come up with are usually easy—things like security and freedom.
 But once we pause and really think, we can move deeper into what might be called the “why” of money.